20 Items You Should Never Put in the Washing Machine

 Think about this for a second: If your raincoat is waterproof, then how is it going to soak up the water of the washing machine for a deep cleanse?
 Exactly.
 Instead, every time a raincoat gets washed, it traps the water like a balloon until it eventually explodes (and makes a huge mess).

 Things with zippers can certainly go in the wash, so long as they are closed.
-Open zippers swirling around in the washing machine can get caught on other items, potentially causing disastrous damage to your other articles of clothing.
+Open zippers swirling around in the washing machine, however, can get caught on other items, potentially causing disastrous damage to precious articles of clothing.

 As is the case for embellished garbs, anything made of lace is far too fine to be thrown into the washing machine.
 If you need to wash your lace, laundry care company The Laundress recommends hand-washing the item in cold water and then laying it in its natural shape to air dry.